simon-westcott/canopy-bootstrap/README.md

 The Canopy.css file changes twitter bootstrap to match the Canopy theme and should be used in addition to the normal twitter bootstrap files.

+To customize this for your site, follow the instrcutions on Rebranding.txt.

 primary colors to #0066a2 //
  defaults to white -- default text to #0066a2 //
  danger to #ff0000 //